Anandamayi Ma: Early life

-Anandamayi was born Nirmala Sundari Devi on 30 April 1896 to the orthodox Bengali Hindu Brahmin couple Bipinbihari Bhattacharya and Mokshada Sundari Devi in the village of Kheora, Tipperah District (later Brahmanbaria District), in modern Bangladesh.
+Anandamayi was born Nirmala Sundari Devi on 30 April 1896 to the orthodox Bengali Hindu Brahmin couple Bipinbihari Bhattacharya and Mokshada Sundari Devi in the village of Kheora, Tipperah District (later Brahmanbaria District), in Bengal Presidency, India.
 Her father, originally from Vidyakut in Tripura, was a Vaishnavite singer known for his intense devotion.
-Both parents were from well regarded lineages, though the family lived in poverty.
+Both parents were from well-regarded lineages, though the family lived in poverty.
 According to Nirmala Sundari, her mother gave birth to three sons, all of whom died in infancy or early childhood.
 Nirmala attended village schools of Sultanpur and Kheora for approximately 2–4 months.
 According to Anandamayi Ma's autobiographical account in "Mother Reveals Herself", the reason for her short attendance at school was that no one could accompany her on the long journey to school as her brothers had died.
 Although her teachers were pleased with her ability, her mother worried about her daughter's mental development because of her constantly indifferent and happy demeanour.
 When her mother once fell seriously ill, relatives too remarked with puzzlement about the child remaining apparently unaffected.

 In 1908 at the age of 12 years and 10 months, in keeping with the rural custom at the time, she was joined by arranged marriage to Ramani Mohan Chakrabarti of Bikrampur (Munshiganj District) whom she would later rename Bholanath.
 She spent five years after her marriage at her brother-in-law's home, attending to housework in a withdrawn meditative state much of the time.
 It was at Ashtagram that a devout neighbour, Harakumar, recognised and announced her spiritual eminence, developed a habit of addressing her as "Ma", and prostrated before her morning and evening in reverence.